benc-uk/workflow-dispatch/README.md

 ### `wait-for-completion`

 **Optional.** Set to `'true'` to wait for the triggered workflow run to complete before finishing this action.
-The action will poll the run status every 5 seconds, but you can chnage this by setting `wait-interval-seconds`.
+The action will poll the run status every 5 seconds, but you can change this by setting `wait-interval-seconds`.
 Default is `false`.

 ### `wait-timeout-seconds`